nexus-pai/nexus-pai.github.io/_pages/membership.md

 Becoming a Nexus member means joining a vibrant network where
 <span class="emph">bold ideas meet purposeful collaboration</span>.

+# Become a Nexus Member

+To become a **Nexus member**, simply:

+1. **Qualify** by attending **any single Nexus event** — whether in person or remotely via our live broadcast.
+This includes Nexus forums, partner co-hosted events (e.g., KIC × Nexus, Consulate × Nexus), and any event where Nexus participates as a guest organization. **They all count!**
+2. **Join** our <a target="_blank" href="https://invite.kakao.com/tc/WILY3ul3un">Nexus KakaoTalk Team Chat Room</a> and get approved by [Sunghee Yun](https://sungheeyun.github.io){:target="_blank"} — that's it, you're in!

+Welcome to an exclusive network of professionals and leaders across AI, technology, investment, policy, and academia.

 # Our Three Pillars